 Courageous Conversations is a dialogue series intended to create authentic and civil spaces for discussion around current events centered on social and racial justice.
 They aim to reinforce community, build trust, and promote alignment as a foundation for positive campus climate change.

-Details about the spring 2022 Courageous Conversations coming soon.
+Details about the fall 2022 Courageous Conversations coming soon.

 In 2020, we piloted an intergroup dialogue series at the University of Oregon.
 It was clear that we needed a platform that would allow us to engage in discussions around important topics that could be sensitive or uncomfortable.